jimmiebergmann/real-net/PROTOCOL.md

 # 3 - Disconnection
 Disconnection packets can be sent by server or client at any time.
 Packet sent by server includes an optional reason text.

+# 4 - Alive packet
+If the connection is lost, but no disconnect packet is sent, then it's important to send an "alive" or "ping" packet,
+which is being acknowledged by the receiver.
+The connection is treated as lost when no new packets are received for any timeout, defined by respective implementation.
+Alive packets are sent every other time from server and client.
+The server will always send the first one.